-Garages provide the perfect place to store belongings and shelter them from the elements so they remain in pristine state.
-However, a common problem many homeowners face is the accumulation of dust which is settling on these items and affecting their condition.
-Our expert team at Wessex Garage Doors have put together a list of tips to help you limit the dust in your garage so you can keep its contents intact.
+Garages are the ideal place to store belongings such as garden furniture, tools, bikes and outdoor toys, sheltering them from the elements to keep them in pristine condition.
+However, when left over a substantial period, dust can settle on them and affect their condition.
+With this in mind, our expert team have put together a helpful list of tips to limit the amount of dust your garage accumulates, to keep its contents intact.

 What causes garage dust?